This topic defines terminology related to the Megaport network and services.

 service-level agreement (SLA)

-As distinct from MMOF (multi mode optical fiber) which is less expensive but can only run shorter distances without signal degradation.
+A fiber cable with only one mode of propagation: a single wavelength of light in the fiber core.
+Multi-mode optical fiber (MMOF)) is less expensive but can only run shorter distances without signal degradation.

 Transmission Control Protocol/Internet Protocol (TCP/IP)

 A set of rules/protocols governing communications among all devices on the internet.
 More specifically, TCP/IP dictates how information should be packaged (packetized), sent, and received, as well as how to traverse connected networks to reach its ultimate destination.

 Commodity internet capacity.
 As distinct from IX routes (specific), transit capacity (a generally paid service) indicates the general default route for internet traffic when routes are otherwise unknown at a settlement free peering exchange.

 value-added reseller (VAR)

 A company that purchases hardware, software, or other technology and resells it to end users as a bundle with additional offerings.

 The one-stop partner relationship management (PRM) platform for Megaport PartnerVantage partners.
 VantageHub includes deal registration, partner enablement, partner marketing, and more.

 virtual LAN (VLAN)